-The table above reflects compensation payable to Michael T. Heffernan, our President and Chief Executive Officer pursuant to an amended and restated employment agreement dated June 13, 2012 (the "Prior Heffernan Agreement").
+The 2014 data in the table above reflects compensation payable to Michael T. Heffernan, our President and Chief Executive Officer, pursuant to an amended and restated employment agreement dated June 13, 2012 (the "Prior Heffernan Agreement").
 The principal compensation terms of the Prior Heffernan Agreement are as follows:

-- § base salary of \$350,000 per year, subject to annual adjustments (currently \$380,380 per year); - § annual incentive bonus opportunity in an amount up to 40% of base salary based upon the achievement of certain bonus eligibility criteria; and - § an award of restricted shares as described below under the heading "- Outstanding Equity Awards at Fiscal Year-End."
+- § base salary of \$350,000 per year, subject to annual adjustments; - § annual incentive bonus opportunity in an amount up to 40% of base salary based upon the achievement of certain bonus eligibility criteria; and - § an award of restricted shares.